 | |

 The verify phase injected the test output as feedback, and the model started fixing the test.
-The model didn’t decide to run tests or notice the regression on its own, because that decision was derived by the rule engine and enforced by the verify phase based on workspace facts.
+The model didn’t need to decide to run tests or notice the regression, since the rule engine derived that decision from workspace facts and the verify phase enforced it.

 Orient across sessions: knowledge persistence.
 Without persistence, the agent rediscovers the same information every session: which test command to use, which conventions to follow, which files are related.
 That costs tool calls and context window budget each time.
 The knowledge store fixes this by persisting what the agent learns to disk, so the orient phase in a new session already has context from previous ones.